Robenson-Muscat/SAT_DINOV2/README.md

 ## Data and pretrained models

+Once you are in the repository SAT_DINOV2
 You can download the data and saved checkpoints.
 To prepare the data, in the cloned repository, run these commands:

 ```
+cd HighResCanopyHeight
 aws s3 --no-sign-request cp --recursive s3://dataforgood-fb-data/forests/v1/models/ .

 unzip data.zip